 Corporate, Community and Personal donations welcomed.

-Whether you want to sponsor the purchase and maintenance of a tree or a rose, support an education program for children or contribute to the provision of major infrastructure identified in the Master Plan of the Gardens, your generosity will be put to good use and appropriately acknowledged.
+Whether you want to sponsor the purchase and maintenance of a 8 person electric buggy (people mover) that will give more people access to the gardens, support an education program for children or contribute to the provision of major infrastructure identified in the Master Plan of the Gardens, your generosity will be put to good use and appropriately acknowledged.